Dr Carl Munoz-Ferrada

 Professor Munoz-Ferrada is the largest shareholder of the Gammasonics group.

 He had dedicated the time and knowledge to make Gammasonics the largest and most successful R&D manufacturing group in the area of medicine and science in the Southern Hemisphere.
-Our group of people is compose of very special skills range from design electronic engineers, software engineers, biomedical medical physicists, radiographers, radiologists, radiotherapists, orthodontists, graphic designers, mathematicians and so on.
+Our group of people is composed of very special skills range from design electronic engineers, software engineers, biomedical medical physicists, radiographers, radiologists, radiotherapists, orthodontists, graphic designers, mathematicians and so on.

 In November 2005, at NSW Parliament House, a free trade agreement was signed and a joint venture with Landauer Inc, USA making history by accepting the first bilateral free trading agreement between the USA and Australia in the area of Biotechnology.